 Svart Rya: A work by Pasi Välimaa

-Please join us for the exhibition Svart Rya: A work by Pasi Välimaa.
+The exhibition Svart Rya: A work by Pasi Välimaa was on display between 29 February and 17 May 2020.
 The iconic textile is a monochromatic rug made in a traditional rya technique in a monumental format by one of the Nordic region’s foremost textile artists.
-The exhibition will be on view between 29 February and 17 May 2020.

 Pasi Välimaa (1968-2019) created Svart Rya back in the late 1990s and is a monochromatic rug woven in varied black tones.
 It is one of Välimaa’s most important works, and it was his wish that it should belong to the Röhsska Museum’s collection.